csantarossa/familyties-genealogy-platform/README.md

 1. `git branch <name your branch something relevant>`
 2. `git branch` (make sure you are in the right branch - `git checkout <branch-name>` to swap branches if not in the new one)
-3. `git pull` to get the latest updates
+3. `git pull --rebase origin main` to get the latest updates
 4. As you progress, make sure you `git add .` and `git commit -m "description here"` to save updates.
 This is useful if you mess things up so much you need to just go back to a commit when everything worked fine and start again.
 5. When you are ready to make a Pull Request (PR), `git push origin <branch name>` then go to GitHub and it will prompt you to submit a PR.
 Follow the steps and get it submitted for review.